-The Executive Board is led by our CEO, Brett Miners and has corporate responsibility for the overall implementation of strategies and policies approved by the Board of Directors.
+The Executive Board has corporate responsibility for the overall implementation of strategies and policies approved by the Board of Trustees.
 It includes representation from all three MAT schools to ensure every school has a voice and each school’s individual ethos is maintained.

 Deborah Pullen – Director of Shared Services

 Deborah Pullen is the Director of Shared Services at Falmouth MAT.
 This involves managing all operational aspects across the MAT and providing strategic direction to all member schools.
 Deborah joined Falmouth School in 2013 as Director of Finance and prior to this, spent nine years in private practice after qualifying as a charted accountant in 2004.
 Outside of work, Deborah enjoys spending time on the water with her family.

 Mike Hickman – Director of Teaching and Learning

 Michael Hickman is the Director of Teaching and Learning of Falmouth MAT and a Deputy Headteacher at Falmouth School.
 This work is focused on enabling young people across the MAT to fully engage in their learning and achieve the best possible outcomes: supporting consistently good teaching and learning, and the strategic development of the organisation.
 A Masters in both Education and Science followed a degree in Marine Biology.
 Michael taught in schools across Devon and Cornwall before joining Falmouth School in 2014.
 Out of school he enjoys the outdoors; walking his dog, surfing and open water swimming.